soverenio/docs/docs/source/index.rst

     .. div:: text-muted

-        Learn how to fit Soveren Gateway in your perimeter
+        Learn how to fit Soveren Gateway into your perimeter

 How Soveren works
 -----------------